 Major Concerns: I think the authors should emphasize more the limitations of the system.
 For example, initially I thought that the system would allow for automatic video recording of fruit fly behaviors, i.e., that the system would always keep the fly in focus.
 But I think this is not the case, and the experimenter must always track the fly using the focus and zoom functions of the microscope.
 This may become clear with the video supplied, but I think this limitation (and perhaps others) should be clearly stated in the text, perhaps even in a separate section entitled 'limitations of the system'.
+Thank you for your reminder.
+I think many readers will also ask this question, so it is very necessary to make a clear statement.
+We put this statement in Discussion.
+After stating the advantages of our system, we then state the limitation of this system, so readers will not be misunderstood.

 Minor Concerns: 143: Or increasing time of exposure?
 Also, what exactly is the 'EV-value'?
 The authors do not state which settings were used to generate the various images: Aperture, speed, lens etc.…This information should be supplied to give the reader an idea how to start.

+Thank you for your reminder!
+I really didn't make this clear.
+I think many readers of this article are not very familiar with photography.
+Therefore, my main task should be to teach them simple and effective operations so that they can take acceptable photos or videos in a short period of time.
+I found that a novice only needs to master 3 knowledge to complete the shooting work: the first knowledge is to set the camera to automatic mode, the second knowledge is how to change the camera focal length, zoom in or zoom out the target as needed, and the third knowledge is to increase or decrease the EV value to make the photo brighter or darker.
+According to this idea, I added the corresponding photos in Figure 1 and explained it, and rewrite this passage.
+The first two authors of this article did not know anything about photography before doing this work.
+They learned to shoot flies based on these knowledge.